 What qualities does a resilient woman have?
 Tonya Fitzpatrick says sheer determination, tenacity, and a strong belief in oneself and your abilities.
 Practice these qualities in your own life!

 Shana Oshiro uses an allegory that has stuck with her for years.
 It compares human beings to three types of things that react in boiling water.
 “An egg, which hardens when subjected to the heat; a carrot, which becomes mushy; and a coffee bean, which itself remains unchanged, but changes the water in which it was placed.
 A resilient person is like the coffee bean.
 She responds to a challenging circumstance in a way that maintains their own integrity.
 She brings the flavor of her character, abundant with Love, to change the situation.”

 Practice these qualities everyday and they will soon become a part of your overall self.
 Channel your inner coffee bean!

-How can you show resilience
+How can you show yourself as a resilient woman

 Tonya emphasizes the importance of following your passion.
 Don’t allow yourself to be put in a box.
 Don’t limit yourself, and don’t let others limit you.

 The biggest way Tonya shows her resilience is by sticking to her guns and not selling herself out.
 “A resilient woman has a strong belief in herself, and stays on the path she is on even in the face of discouragement,” she says.

 Shana believes in channeling the energy she sees in women she admires.
 “When faced with challenges that have been placed before me, [I am to] emulate those who find beauty and shine Love in their lives— not merely in spite of, but even because of the situation.”